drnikki/drnikki.github.com/source/_posts/2013-03-12-recruiting-engineers-with-your-developer-blog.markdown

 ### MISSION STATEMENT

 Most likely, your startup's dev blog has primarily been used as a tool for recruitment, and while that's certainly still an objective, you'll fare better if it isn't the main focus.
-At it's core, a developer blog should be written for developers and by developers about everything that goes into making and supporting a youb infrastructure.
+At it's core, a developer blog should be written for developers and by developers about everything that goes into making and supporting a your infrastructure.
 A developer blog should be a blog that's useful to developers.
 That's it.
 Pretty simple.

 As a recruitment platform, you need to demonstrate that you are a team worth joining.
 In order to demonstrate that you are a team worth joining, you need to look at what our goals are - both as a company and as an engineering department.
 What kind of people are you trying to attract?
 What kind of message are you trying to send?
 The company I'm at doesn't seem to have those written up yet, but I honestly don't think it matters.
-The standard ansyours to those questions are "smart, hardworking people."
+The standard answers to those questions are "smart, hardworking people."

 ### ARE YOU A TEAM WORTH JOINING?

 What kinds of teams to developers want to join?
 With no scientific evidence and only a brief google search, but with 16 years as a working developer, I'm going to guess that most developers will say they want two things: 1) to work on cool shit with 2) people they enjoy being around.
-Often devlopers will add that they also want to work at a company that values and supports their development team.
+Often developers will add that they also want to work at a company that values and supports their development team.

 You need to demonstrate that you have the company culture that supports developers.
 That you are a self-reflective team that is able to process our failures and adjust accordingly.
 That you are willing to work to deliver a quality product without burning out developers in the process.

 #### AND WHILE WE'RE TALKING ABOUT CULTURE...

 It's tempting to use your developer blog as a way to show people how "fun" it is to work at your startup.
 You have beer fridge and happy hours and cases of champagne scattered around the office after a company meeting.
 You need to separate development from drinking culture.
-Good developers may not drink, but even if they do, they may not have an interest in drinking with their coworkers.Shanley has an [excellent write up][] of what your culture is really saying.
+Good developers may not drink, but even if they do, they may not have an interest in drinking with their coworkers.
+Shanley has an [excellent write up][] of what your culture is really saying.
 Go read it.
 (This is also a good write up about [drinking and exclusion][] in tech.)

 The reality is that while you're struggling to build something cool you spend a lot of time figuring out just how not to drown.
 Sometimes you survive by drinking beers while you're doing a 3am push.
-It's fine that it happens, but it shouldn't be a common occurance and most certainly should not be how you portray your team on your developer blog.
+It's fine that it happens, but it shouldn't be a common occurrence and most certainly should not be how you portray your team on your developer blog.

 ### BUT HOW?!